smash-transport/smash-vhlle-hybrid/README.md

     make AuAu_8.8_sampler
     make AuAu_8.8_afterburner

-The output files of the individual submodules as well as the configuration files used can be found in the newly-created directory `[...]/build/Hybrid_Results/AuAu_8.8GeV`.
+The output files of the individual submodules as well as the configuration files used can be found in the newly-created directory `[...]/build/Hybrid_Results/AuAu_8.8GeV/i`, where `i` corresponds to the i-th hybrid run in an event-by-event setup.
+By default, the full hybrid model is run 100 times in parallel for different initial states.
+To change the number of parallel runs, modify the parameter `num_runs` in  `CMakeLists.txt`.

 **Note:** Apart from the binaries, the equations of state are also necessary to run the hydro evolution as well as to perform the particlization for the afterburner.
 For this, the directory `eos` is also copied from `[...]/vhlle` to the build directory.